playgrdstar/quaintitative/_posts/2023-03-01-compare_llms.md

 ## Comparing Prompts for Different Large Language Models (Other than ChatGPT)
 ### And notes on using Hugging Face Spaces, Inference APIs and Gradio Blocks

 Prompts are what we type into the text box or provide as inputs when we want ChatGPT or other large language models (LLM) to generate a response.
-ChatGPT (or say the text-davinci model via OpenAI's APIs) work quite nicely with simple prompts.
+ChatGPT (or say the text-davinci model via OpenAI's APIs) works quite nicely with simple prompts.
 However, better responses can be obtained if we craft our prompts carefully (typically referred to as "prompt engineering").

 The [Prompt Engineering Guide][1] is an interesting repository (not by me) that contains useful information on prompt engineering, in particular their guides on prompt engineering.
 However, the prompts and corresponding responses shown in the [Prompt Engineering Guide][1] are for ChatGPT.